10 TIPS ON HOW TO START A BLOG

 #4.
 SITE DESIGN

 There are several great CMS sites, like WordPress or Squarespace, to help you design a website.
-WordPress is highly recommended for blogs & easy to learn if you put in the time & effort.
+WordPress is highly recommended for blogs and easy to learn if you put in the time and effort.
 There are hundreds of (free!)
-WordPress themes you can install, or pay someone to install, & thousands of widgets you can use directly on your site to make it functional & user friendly.
+WordPress themes you can install, or pay someone to install, and thousands of widgets you can use directly on your site to make it functional and user friendly.
 This is the most daunting task because if you are a perfectionist (like me!), it can take you several weeks or months to build the website you envisioned.
 There is also an annual fee to host a WordPress site, around $150 or so.